 Although PLOCs and personal loans sound similar, they are two different types of credit.
 Understanding the difference between the two can help individuals make informed decisions about which product might be best for them.

-Personal loans are paid in a lump sum and can be deposited directly into a bank account.
-These loans are normally used for paying down credit card debt, financing large purchases or paying off student loans.
+Personal loans are paid in a lump sum and can be deposited directly into a bank account, says Marlowe of Georgia’s Own Credit Union.
 Interest is paid on the entire loan, often at a fixed rate, until it’s paid off in full.

-PLOCs aren’t paid in lump sums; instead, they are lines of credit and amounts can be accessed as needed.
-Interest is variable, meaning it is subject to change, and interest is only paid on the portion of the line of credit used.
+PLOCs on the other hand are not paid in lump sums; instead, they are lines of credit and amounts can be accessed as needed.
+Interest is variable, meaning it is subject to change based on financial market conditions, and interest is only paid on the portion of the line of credit used.

-“It’s the difference between borrowing $20,000 all at once and starting that interest clock immediately, versus $5,000 now and then another $5,000 in three months and $10,000 six months after that (you can do this with a PLOC),” Rossman says.
+“It’s the difference between borrowing $20,000 all at once (with a personal loan) and starting that interest clock immediately, versus $5,000 now and then another $5,000 in three months and $10,000 six months after that (with a PLOC),” Rossman says.

-Since PLOCs are ongoing lines of credit, they’re considered a greater risk for the lender than personal loans; therefore, they are usually for borrowers with great credit histories.
+Since PLOCs are ongoing lines of credit, they’re considered a greater risk for the lender than personal loans; therefore, they are usually better for borrowers with great credit histories who are eligible for the best rates and more likely to qualify.
 Those who are working to repair bad credit might not qualify, and should consider other methods of borrowing.

-Overall, PLOCs can be a great method of borrowing.
+Overall, a PLOC can be a great method of borrowing.
 These loans offer flexible terms and can help aid in cash flow.

 “The final determination on which source of funding to choose is going to be an individual decision,” Rossman says.
 “For example, what do you need the funds for, and for how long?
 Are you comfortable putting your home up as collateral?
 Which option has the lowest interest expense, factoring in tax deductibility, if applicable?”